uchicago-cs/chiwebsite/chidb/testing.rst

 Note that not all registers have to be specified.
 In other words, if the program uses a register, and it is not included in the *expected register values*, that will not result in an error.

+Note that DBMF files with a SQL statement instead of a DBM program will usually omit the registers section of the file (since the registers will depend on the generated code).

 This is an example of a complete DBMF file, corresponding to running ``SELECT * FROM courses`` on file ``1table-1page.cdb`` described above::